 School Fee Support

 The tutoring program runs Monday-Thursday afternoons and helps primary and secondary school students get the help they need to thrive in school.
 Particular focus is given to high school students to help them prepare for their important matriculation exams, which they take at the end of their senior year.
 While only 1 in 3 residents of Kliptown students can expect to pass their matric when the time comes, thanks to the tutoring program, almost every single KYP member has passed their matric exams at the end of grade 12.
 The secondary school tutoring program (grades 8-12) is expertly run by a team of dedicated, professional teachers who spend two afternoons a week at KYP.
-The KYP leadership team take on the role of helping the younger primary students with their homework after school on the other two week days.
-One dream at KYP is to be able to expand the classroom space available so that each student could attend tutoring four days a week.
-Please contact Monwabisi Baleni at firstname.lastname@example.org to learn more about or help support the tutoring program.
+And for the primary education program we have recruited young people who have completed their Matric or further studies to come every Mon- Thurs to help the younger primary students with their homework after school.
+Please contact Monwabisi Baleni at MBaleni@kliptownyouthprogram.org.za to learn more about or help support the tutoring program.

 Because of the success of the tutoring program, many KYP members are well prepared for university and eager to attend it.
 The tertiary education program provides funds to successful students who wouldn't be able to attend without financial support.
 Students have enrolled in programs focused on a number of different disciplines including Information Technology, Banking, Electrical Engineering and Marketing.
 Many of the courses of study are 1-2 years in length while other students participate in 3-4 year degree programs.
 While the cost of tertiary education is much more than primary and secondary school, KYP has been able to support students in two ways: by assisting them with bursary (financial aid) applications, and by connecting them to individuals, foundations, and companies who have offered in to make university possible with generous financial support.
 Please contact Thulani Madondo at email@example.com for more information or to support a tertiary student's education.